Quick reference guide

 The "locked box" mechanism has become common for determining the purchase price for share deals in Belgium.
 However, closing accounts mechanisms are also used.
 Earn-outs are also sometimes seen.
 An escrow account may be opened for the purpose of holding an agreed amount of the purchase price for a specified period of time following completion (known as the retention period) and used as a means of off-setting claims made by the buyer under the terms of the agreement (in particular, claims under the warranties or any indemnities) that are notified prior to the expiry of the retention period.

-Wire transfers of funds, including through the SWIFT Code international system, are the way of making cash price payments.
+Wire transfers of funds, including through the SWIFT code international system, are the way of making cash price payments.

 Signing/closing